 Formal or informal, the language and procedures of the RAF in World War II may not be as familiar to the general reader as might once have been the case.
 Service terms, the necessary sea of abbreviations and acronyms, the ocean of Forms (various) and the breezy slang of mess and airfield are all represented here, with much else besides:

-These formal terms were set out in the preamble to that fundamental document of RAF procedure, The King’s Regulations and Air Council Instructions.
+These formal terms were set out in the preamble to that fundamental document of RAF procedure, The King’s Regulations and Air Council Instructions (Air Publication 958).
 The terms and their meanings did not change over the course of the war.
-This set is from the KR&ACI 1943 edition, incorporating all Amendment Lists up to No 141 of April 1945.

 No serviceman myself, I have tried in my own text to conform to this usage, although the distinction between reclassification vs promotion (or perhaps between officer and airman) may be opaque to many modern readers.
 In reproducing the KR&ACI text, I have chosen to show the original exactly, with its characteristically lavish capitalisation and punctuation.